fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 Throughput exceeds single GPU capacity.
 If you need to serve thousands of requests per second, a single GPU won't cut it.
 A chat application with 10,000 concurrent users needs multiple GPUs or nodes.

 You need low latency at high throughput.
 Real-time services need sub-second latency while handling many requests.
-This often requires tensor parallelism or multiple inference instances.
+That often requires tensor parallelism or multiple inference instances.

 When is single-GPU inference enough?
 If the model fits with room for KV cache, throughput is within single GPU capacity, latency requirements are met, and cost favors single-GPU deployment, stick with one GPU.
 Use optimized engines like vLLM or SGLang to maximize utilization.